 Nowhere is our team-oriented approach more evident than in our approach to breast reconstruction surgery.
 At The Cosmetic Surgery Clinic in Kitchener-Waterloo, we are home to a regional breast reconstruction program serving patients from London, Guelph, Cambridge and throughout Southwestern Ontario.
-Our surgeons, 2 of whom are female, are experienced in advanced microsurgical and breast reconstruction techniques, and we offer a range of advanced options.
+Our surgeons, one of which is female, are experienced in advanced microsurgical and breast reconstruction techniques, and we offer a range of advanced options.

 If you have had or will have a mastectomy to treat or prevent breast cancer, our Waterloo surgeons can help you understand your breast reconstruction options.
 Request a consultation online to meet personally with one of our surgeons, or call our office at (519) 804-9822 to schedule an appointment.

 The first step in making decisions about breast reconstruction surgery is to understand all of your options — including not having reconstruction.
 Our breast reconstruction specialists provide details about the range of surgical options available and help you understand what can be quite complex information.
 We've developed excellent relationships with general surgeons as part of our regional breast reconstruction program at Cambridge Memorial Hospital (CMH), so your surgical plan is seamlessly coordinated with your medical team.

 All breast reconstruction surgery performed at CMH is covered by health insurance.

 Our surgeons offer all surgical options for breast reconstruction, including the most advanced techniques available.
 The option that best suits your needs depends on a combination of your personal preferences, medical diagnosis, and physical characteristics.

 Breast reconstruction surgery is divided into 2 categories: